Mariners manager Scott Servais impressed by Pete Carroll’s statement after Seahawks cancel practice

 Vogelbach speaks

-Daniel Vogelbach spoke to the media for the first time since Mariners designated Vogelbach for assignment on Aug.
-19 and then traded him to Toronto for cash considerations on Aug.
+Daniel Vogelbach spoke to the media for the first time since the Mariners designated Vogelbach for assignment Aug.
+19 and then traded him to Toronto for cash considerations Aug.
 23.

 The slugging designated hitter was activated by the Blue Jays after passing intake protocols.

 “It was a lot of mixed emotions,” Vogelbach said on a video call.
 “Seattle has been home for me for the past five years and becoming close with a lot of those guys over there.
-Teammates-wise it was sad to leave there, but I’m very very excited for a fresh start and looking forward to being a part of a winning team.”
+Teammates-wise it was sad to leave there, but I’m very, very excited for a fresh start and looking forward to being a part of a winning team.”

 Vogelbach struggled this season for the Mariners, posting a .094/.250/.226 slash line in 18 games and 64 plate appearances.
 He had just five hits — two homers, a double and three singles in 53 at-bats — with four RBI, 11 walks and 13 strikeouts.
 But he admittedly didn’t think he was playing to remain on the team.

 “I try not to really think about it that way,” he said.
 “I go about my day, just do my work and work hard.
 I’m very confident human being.
-I’m confident my abilities because of the time and the work I put in.
+I’m confident in my abilities because of the time and the work I put in.
 So I’m very confident in myself.
 Obviously, I got off to a slow start.
 I’m not someone that makes excuses.
-It had nothing to do with short season or COVID, it was just with however many at bats it was, I just didn’t perform the way that I know I can perform.”
+It had nothing to do with short season or COVID, it was just with however many at-bats it was, I just didn’t perform the way that I know I can perform.”

-Vogelbach believes he got away from his identity as a player.
+Vogelbach said he believes he got away from his identity as a player.

 “I think the biggest thing for me is, I’ve always been a hitter first,” he said.
 “Be a good hitter first and take your walks and the home runs will come.
-I kind of lost that a little bit trying to be a home run hitter.
-It’s an easy out when you’re like that, I don’t want to be a walk or a home run guy.
+I kind of lost that a little bit trying to be a home-run hitter.
+It’s an easy out when you’re like that, I don’t want to be a walk or a home-run guy.
 That’s not who I’ve been my whole career.
 So I’m just trying to go back to being a hitter first and that starts with your work in the cage and batting practice.”

 Also …

 A MRI on Evan White’s sore shoulder came back clean, showing no structural damage.
-He was scheduled to participate in pregame work before Saturday’s game with the hopes of returning to the lineup.
+He was scheduled to participate in pregame work before the game Saturday with the hopes of returning to the lineup.

-Servais said that relievers Austin Adams and Brandon Brennan are throwing at the team’s complex in Peoria, Arizona.
+Servais said relievers Austin Adams and Brandon Brennan are throwing at the team’s complex in Peoria, Arizona.
 They could be the first of the long list of relievers on the injured list to return to games.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

-Note: Editor’s note: The Times declined to send reporter Ryan Divish to Anaheim for this game because of COVID-19 safety concerns.